SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

 **Important note:** after calling :javaref:`onCreate() <FlitchioController#onCreate()>`, you can't immediately start polling, because your :javaref:`FlitchioController` is still initialising.
-Polling is possible from the moment the binding gets effective, i.e. from the first :javaref:`onFlitchioStatusChanged() <FlitchioListener#onFlitchioStatusChanged(boolean)>` callback.
+Polling is possible from the moment the binding gets effective, i.e. from the first :javaref:`onFlitchioStatusChanged() <FlitchioStatusListener#onFlitchioStatusChanged(boolean)>` callback.

 Please read :ref:`know-when-to-poll` for further details.